 - A descriptive study report provides more information about the design and implementation of these programs

-- Fact sheet #1 describes the three programs that were rigorously evaluated
+- This fact sheet describes the three programs that were rigorously evaluated

 Adolescent Family Life Program with Positive Youth Development in California